kdoore/1335GitBook/vertex-pattern-centered-at-origin.md

 ###Processing Coordinate System:
 The processing coordinate system has the x-axis increase to the right, but the y-axis increases in the downward direction, this is not the same as the cartesian coordinate system that we are familiar with.
 Therefore , we need to be careful with the sign (+, - ) of each vertex point.
 Follow the guidelines below.

-  -  upper-left quadrant:  _negative x , negative y_
+  -  upper-left quadrant:  _negative x, negative y_
   -  upper-right quadrant: _positive x, negative y_
   -  lower-right quadrant:  _positive x, positive y _
   -  lower-left quadrant:  _negative x, positive y _